-"Well, I haven't the faintest idea what that could mean."
+"Well, I haven't the faintest idea what that could mean.
+And at my age, that's quite exciting."
 As he watched Harry become entranced, he clapped his hands together a single time, firmly.
 "Harry, as fascinating as our conversation has been, it is now past even my own bedtime, which, I believe, is rather late.
 It's time for both of us to go off to bed."

 "But…this is important," Harry mumbled.
 "Something about this…"

 Dumbledore firmly grabbed him by the shoulders and steered him away from the mirror.
 "And this, Harry, is precisely what makes this mirror so dangerous, and why I came here tonight to relocate it to a more secure location."

 Harry was a bit dazed, and shook his head after realizing what happened.
 "Oh…sorry, Professor."

 "No worries, Harry.
 It happens to even the best of us."

 Harry briefly considered asking Dumbledore what he saw in the mirror, but decided it was a bit of a personal thing to ask his headmaster and that he probably shouldn't have been boring someone so important this late at night with his own odd visions.